OrlovSA/Lotto_Python/README.md

 # Lotto_Python
-Game Lotto, Python, Kivy, KivyMD
+Game Lotto, Python,
+GUI - Kivy, KivyMD

+with a bot or a human, 3 levels of difficulty